torinawa/.com/README.md

 # Torinawa

-Torinawa is a producer of highquality, JBO free, rope for shibari.
+Torinawa is a Toronto based producer of highquality, JBO free, rope for shibari.

 We partner with the best manfucaturers and process the rope by hand to give the best expirience possible.